mikeferguson/brewing/brewlog/001-hefeweizen.md

 Notes:

  * Only yielded 2.25 gallons of wort in fermenter.
  * OG target was 1.049 - came up short at 1.042.
-In retrospect, this is almost certainly due to lower efficiencies from not sparging.
+Possible culprits:
+    * not sparging
+    * running the pump to fast, causing tunneling
+    * pH too high
  * Water supplements are estimated - my scale only has a resolution of 1 gram.
 Need to get a better one.